wp-plugins/my-custom-css/readme.txt

 = 0.8 =

-* Updated codemirror to release 3.02 and little fix in readme.txt!
+* Updated codemirror to release 3.02 and little fix in readme.txt

 == Changelog ==